ASDFDev/PAS-Nearby-Android/README.md

 Presence checking using Nearby API

-## NOTE: This project has been deprecated in favour of Quiet's library.
+## NOTE: (24 April 2017) This project has been deprecated in favour of Quiet's library.

-The namespace will remain the same due to avoid errors with users using this project.
+The namespace will remain the same to avoid errors with users using this project.

 *Designed to improve the current Attendance Taking System(ATS) used in Singapore Polytechnic.*

-The code cannot be compiled straight from source as it is missing 2 things:

-- Google API Key

-- google-services.json

 # Screnshots